BTCDecoded/governance/architecture/CRYPTOGRAPHIC_GOVERNANCE.md

 ## Overview

-The BTCDecoded governance system applies the same cryptographic enforcement to governance that Bitcoin applies to consensus.
-This document details the cryptographic primitives, signature schemes, and verification mechanisms that ensure governance integrity.
+The Bitcoin Commons governance applies the same cryptographic enforcement to governance that Bitcoin applies to consensus.
+All governance actions require cryptographic proof, multiple maintainers must sign critical actions, and all signatures are publicly verifiable.

 ## Core Principles